 Guess the Mardi Gras Item Game

-This is a fun one for all ages.
+This is a fun Mardi Gras game idea for all ages.
 Make a Mardi Gras themed sensory bin, then get a blindfold and have each person see how many Mardi Gras items they can guess in 30 seconds.
+The person who guesses the most gets to be Mardi Gras King or Queen for the day.

 Make a King or Queen For a Day